S-hil/live_gpt3/README.md

-# Chat-UI with Text Streaming and ASR Integration
+# Chat-UI with Text Streaming
 This project contains a chat-UI with text streaming style and ASR integration using Whisper ASR.

 ## Getting Started